-The Foundation received a Paycheck Protection Program (PPP) loan established by the CARES Act and has elected to account for the funding as a conditional contribution by applying ASC Topic 958-605, Revenue Recognition.
+The Foundation received a Paycheck Protection Program (PPP) loan established by the Coronavirus Aid, Relief, and Economic Security Act and has elected to account for the funding as a conditional contribution by applying ASC Topic 958-605, Revenue Recognition.
 Revenue is recognized when conditions are met, which include meeting FTE and salary reduction requirements and incurring eligible expenditures.
 PPP loans are subject to audit and acceptance by the U.S. Department of Treasury, Small Business Administration, or lender; as a result of such audit, adjustments could be required to the recognition of revenue.
 If conditions are met, the amount of the refundable advance will be forgiven.
-As of June 30, 2020 no amount has been recorded as being forgiven as conditions have not been met, including the covered period, which ended after June 30, 2020.
+As of June 30, 2021 the full amount has been recorded as revenue as conditions have been met and the loan fully forgiven.